rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 > 5
 ```

-The 'size' method has a use well beyond just telling us how many elements are in an array.
+The `size` method has a use well beyond just telling us how many elements are in an array.
 It can also be used as a "stop here!" value when 'looping' or 'iterating' over the elements in the array.
 We could go through the array, index by index, until we get to an index that is equal to the `size` of the array.

-Remember: indexes start at 0 so _an array won't have an index the same value as its `.size`!_).
+Remember: indexes start at 0 so _an array won't have an index the same value as its `.size`!_

 Consider the following: